EAN Prizes at ESCAIDE

 About the EPIET Alumni Network prizes

 The EPIET Alumni Network (EAN), in collaboration with ECDC, organises a photo contest open to all conference attendees.
-The submitted photos are exhibited during the ESCAIDE conference and the participants are invited to vote for the “best photo” during the conference.
+The submitted photos are exhibited during the ESCAIDE conference and participants are invited to vote for the “best photo” during the conference.

 For more information and feedback contact: eanboard@gmail.com.